jupancs/MailSync/README.md

 ## Overview

 At the current stage, MailSync is a proof-of-concept application powered by [Named Data Networking (NDN)](https://named-data.net/).
-MailSync project consists of two applicaitons - a laptop version and an Android version.
+MailSync project consists of two applications - a laptop version and an Android version.

 - **greenmail-mailsync**: MailSync laptop version
 - **mailsync-android**: MailSync Android version